Dungeon Defenders Eternity

 “Overall, if you liked Dungeon Defenders, the Eternity version is more of the same with graphical improvements.”

-“Don't buy this game; it's run on a server which streams the graphics to your computer.
-It doesn't even work, and they don't plan on fixing it.”
+“Don't buy this game; it's run on a server which streams the graphics to your computer... doesn't even work and they don't plan on fixing it.”

-The monetization strategy of the game has drawn significant criticism, with many players labeling it a cash grab due to the prevalence of microtransactions, particularly for cosmetic items like emotes and costumes.
-While some argue that these purchases do not impact gameplay and are merely aesthetic, the overall sentiment suggests that the inclusion of microtransactions in a paid game feels exploitative and detracts from the experience, leading to frustration among fans of the original title.
+The monetization strategy of the game has drawn significant criticism, with many players labeling it a "cash grab" due to the presence of numerous microtransactions for cosmetic items, such as emotes and costumes, in a game that costs $20.
+While some argue that these microtransactions do not impact gameplay and are merely aesthetic, the overall sentiment is that they detract from the experience, especially in a paid title where players feel such features should not exist.
+Many reviewers express a desire for a more traditional DLC model or for the removal of microtransactions altogether.

 “There will be no microtransactions whatsoever in the game, and from what I can tell, the team has really good morals and truly loves the original game.”